-Program Goal 5: Denver Great Kids Head Start operations and financial administration are efficient, effective, and promote parent, family and community engagement across all levels of Head Start programming.
+Program Goal 5: Denver Great Kids Head Start operations and financial administration are efficient, effective, and promote parent, family, and community engagement across all levels of Head Start programming.

-Progress, Outcomes, and Challenges

-Goal 5 - Objective 1 Year 1 Year 2 Year 3 Year 4 Year 5

-Continue to enhance Continual See See Below

-the implementation of improvement of 2019-20

-ChildPlus to ensure program quality for Continuation

-efficiency and increase children, families Application

-program quality. and staff.
+Goal 5 - Progress, Outcomes, and Challenges Objective 1 Year 1 Year 2 Year 3 Year 4 Year 5 Continue to enhance Continual See See See the implementation improvement of 2019-20 2020-21 Below of ChildPlus to program quality Continuation Continuation ensure efficiency for children, Application Application and increase families, and program quality. staff.

-- -Activities or Action Steps to Meet Objective Above: - Provide ongoing training and technical assistance for staff regarding ChildPlus to increase knowledge and understanding of the system and higher efficiency for the program. - Continue to define systems and responsibilities for data input to ensure accurate reports and program information. - Increase program supports to utilize the ChildPlus capabilities and capitalize on the program's ability to increase efficiency and accuracy. - -Data, Tools, or Methods for Tracking Progress Above:
+- Provide ongoing training and technical assistance for staff regarding ChildPlus to increase knowledge and understanding of the system and higher efficiency for the program. - Continue to define systems and responsibilities for data input to ensure accurate reports and program information. - Increase program supports to utilize the ChildPlus capabilities and capitalize on the program's ability to increase efficiency and accuracy.